casangi/casadocs/docs/tasks/task_imdev.rst

+.. _Description:

 Description
+   Create an image that can represent the statistical deviations of the input image.

    This application creates an image that reflects the statistics around specified grid points of the input image.
 The output image has the same dimensions and coordinate system as the (selected